FedericoTartarini/FedericoTartarini/README.md

 ### Hi, I'm [Federico Tartarini][website] 👋

-I am an [Energy Engineer](https://corsi.unibo.it/2cycle/EnergyEngineering) by training and I am currently working as a postdoc at [SinBerBEST](https://sinberbest.berkeley.edu) a non-profit company of [UC Berkeley](https://www.berkeley.edu).
+I'm an [Energy Engineer](https://corsi.unibo.it/2cycle/EnergyEngineering) with a passion for research and software development.
+Currently, I work as a Senior Research Associate at the [Heat and Health Research Incubator]([https://sinberbest.berkeley.edu](https://www.sydney.edu.au/medicine-health/our-research/research-centres/heat-and-health-research-incubator.html)) at the [University of Sydney]([https://www.berkeley.edu](https://www.sydney.edu.au/)).

-The focus of my work has mostly been on thermal comfort, Indoor Environmental Quality (IEQ), Heating Ventilation and Air Conditioning (HVAC) systems, and software development.
+My work primarily revolves around thermal comfort, Indoor Environmental Quality (IEQ), Heating Ventilation and Air Conditioning (HVAC) systems, thermoregulation, and software development.
+You can access read my papers on [Google Scholar](https://scholar.google.com/citations?user=QcamSPwAAAAJ&hl=en).

-I am the author of [pythermalcomfort] and [Cozie Apple] and one of the main developers of the [CBE Thermal Comfort Tool] and [Cozie Fitbit].
-I am also an educator on YouTube.
-Visit my [YouTube channel], I am sure you will find some of my videos useful if you use LaTeX, Python, PyCharm, Beamer, Docusaurus, ReactJS, etc.
+I'm proud to have contributed to various projects, including:
+* [pythermalcomfort] - to calculate complex thermal comfort and heat stress indexes.
+* [Cozie Apple] - a framework to collect feedback from building occupants and physiological data in real time.
+* [CBE Thermal Comfort Tool] - to calculate and visulise the results of complex thermal comfort calculations.
+* [CBE Clima Tool] - to perform a climate analysis, specifically designed to help of architects and engineers.
+* [Sports and Medicine Australia - Extreme Heat Tool] - to provide evidence-based guidance to protect the health of those participating in sports.
+* [Cozie Fitbit].

+I'm also passionate about education, and you can find me sharing my knowledge on YouTube.
+Check out my [YouTube channel] if you're interested in learning about LaTeX, Python, PyCharm, Beamer, Docusaurus, ReactJS, and more.
+I'm confident you'll find my videos helpful.

-I am also the author of the websites [COVID-19 aerosol infection risk estimator], [Air Quality and Weather - Singapore], and [Dengue Singapore].
+Additionally, I've authored several websites that cater to different interests.
+You can explore the [COVID-19 aerosol infection risk estimator], [Air Quality and Weather - Singapore], and [Dengue Singapore] to access valuable information in those domains.

-You can support my work by [buying me a coffe] ☕, on [Patreon] or [sponsoring me on GitHub] !!
+Let's collaborate and make a difference together!

 ---
 ### Connect with me: